-If you get into a car accident and believe that the accident is probably going to be your fault, here are some do’s and don’t’s.
-We’ll start with the don’t’s.
+If you get into a car accident and you believe that the accident is probably going to wind up being your fault, here are some do's and don't's.
+We'll start with the don't's.

 (For more basics on liability for a crash, check out our Proving Fault for Car Accidents section.)

-It is probably best just to ask the other driver if anyone was hurt, exhange your contact and insurance information with him or her (and with anyone else who was involved in the accident) and then say that you should just all wait until the police arrive.
-Don’t get into an argument with the other driver.
+It's probably best just to ask the other driver if anyone was hurt, exhange your contact and insurance information with him or her (and with anyone else who was involved in the accident) and then say that you should just all wait until the police arrive.
+Don't get into an argument with the other driver.
 Make sure to stay polite and cordial.
-Don’t accuse the other driver of anything, and don’t get angry if the other driver accuses you.
+Don't accuse the other driver of anything, and don't get angry if the other driver accuses you.
 Just walk away and wait for the police to arrive.
 (More: Be Careful What You Say at the Scene of a Car Accident.)

-An important "do" is, in most situations, you should call the police.
+An important "do" is, in most situations, you should call the police after a car accident.
 Many states have a law requiring the police to be informed if a car accident causes bodily injury or property damage that exceeds $500 or $1,000.
-Don’t take a chance.
+Don't take a chance.
 If you, the other driver, or any of the passengers in either car complains of injury, call the police.
 If you can see visible damage to either car that is more than a ding, call the police.
 If either car was moving at more than a minimal speed at the time of the collision, call the police to the scene.
 Depending on the circumstances of the accident, and where it takes place, law enforcement may or may not respond to the scene, but it's best to at least give them the opportunity to do so.

 If you have a camera or a camera phone and are able to take pictures, take as many pictures of the accident scene and of the damage to both vehicles as you can before you leave the scene.
 If there are any skid marks on the road, take pictures of them as well.
 You should also take pictures of stop signs, speed limit signs in the area, and other traffic control devices.
 (More Tips on Taking Photos at the Car Accident Scene.)